 The Ultimate USA Road Trip Is Right Here… And You’ll Definitely Want To Do It

 Hey, America!
-Are you ready for the best road trip of your entire life?
+Are you ready for the ultimate USA road trip across our incredible country?
 I know you’ve dreamed of traveling the country to see all the famous landmarks and cities.
 After all, freedom is the foundation of the United States, and what’s more freeing than the open road and no obligations?
 From the Grand Canyon to the French Quarter, Mount Rushmore to Mount Vernon, Randy Olson has compiled a geographically diverse road trip that perfectly represents just how awesomely varied the landscape and culture of America is.

 In fact, he used an advanced algorithm he created to come up with the perfect route that would appeal to everyone.
 His only rules were 1) the road trip could not leave the US, 2) you had to be able to take the entire trip in your car, and 3) it would only stop at National Natural Landmarks, National Historic Sites, National Parks, or National Monuments.
 From there, his calculations were used to put them in the best order and timing.

-As you’ll see below, the result is the most epic U.S. road trip imaginable.
+As you’ll see below, the result is the ultimate USA road trip that will leave you with enough memories to last a lifetime.
 So, what are you waiting for?

 2. Bryce Canyon National Park, Utah.
 Continue the majestic offerings of the Grand Canyon by heading to southern Utah.
 Bryce Canyon is known for its rock formations and amazing overlooks.